Hyundai Veloster Turbo review

 Our choice: Veloster Turbo 1.6 T-GDi SE

 The Veloster Turbo is powered by Hyundai's new direct-injection 1.6-litre turbo petrol engine, which develops 184bhp and 265Nm of torque.
 That gives it 33 per cent more power and - more importantly - 59 per cent more torque than the standard car’s engine.
-The performance stats aren't especially sparkling, with the 0-62mph sprint taking 8.4 seconds and a top speed of 133mph.
+The performance stats aren't especially sparkling, with the 0-62mph sprint taking 8.4 seconds and a top speed of 133mph, and the turbo spins up from low revs, so the power delivery is linear and doesn't offer the shove in the back you would expect from a turbocharged car.
 However, the extra torque means that the Turbo feels faster on the road, and allows you to use a lower gear when accelerating out of bends.
 The engine makes a good noise, too, although tyre roar becomes intrusive at higher speeds and grip isn’t always in plentiful supply.

-The Veloster Turbo sits in VED tax band G, so it costs £170 a year to tax.
-The 1.6-litre engine does offer good performance but if you go easy on the throttle, Hyundai claims an average economy figure of just over 40mpg.
+The Veloster Turbo sits in road tax band G, so it costs £170 a year to tax.
+The 1.6-litre engine does offer good performance, but if you go easy on the throttle, Hyundai claims an average economy figure of just over 40mpg.
 At £21,995, the Turbo SE does seem quite expensive.
 But SE stands for special equipment, so it comes loaded with kit, making it cheaper than a Scirocco 1.4 TSI when you compare them spec-for-spec.
-If you don’t need all of the equipment, an entry-level Turbo will join the range in 2013 starting from less than £20,000.
+If you don’t need all of the equipment, an entry-level Turbo will join the range later in 2013, starting from less than £20,000.